-AGRI 203 3 Cr Hrs Available: spring Principles of Range Management
+AGRI 203 Available: spring 3 Cr Hrs Principles of Range Management

-Introduction to history, regions, and physiological and ecological applications and planning.
-Range animal management, nutrition in Western grazing systems, range fertilizing, and multiple-use management.
+This course is an introduction to principles of range management, including history, regions, and physiological and ecological applications, and planning.
+It will also include livestock nutrition in Western grazing systems, and range animal and multiple use management.